Andrew Mynarski: Remembering Andrew Mynarski

 A local Polish organization from the community area near where Mynarski grew up has erected a memorial plaque in Winnipeg's Kildonan Park to honour Mynarski.

 In January 2006, a group of local Winnipeggers prominent in business, government, heritage, military and community organizations embarked on a fund-raising project to cast and erect in Winnipeg, a new statue in a campaign known as "Bring Andrew home".
 The Mynarski Statue Project operated under the auspices of the Air Cadet League of Canada (Manitoba) Inc. including the parents' committee of 573 Andrew Mynarski VC Royal Canadian Air Cadets Squadron, with support from the Canadian Aviation Historical Society.
 The Mynarski Statue Project Committee coordinated fundraising and community support and received important media coverage through journalist Mr. Gordon Sinclair Jr. of the Winnipeg Free Press.

 After learning that the original mould used to cast the statue at St. George was feasibly unavailable to use for a new statue in Winnipeg, the Committee decided to consider alternatives around 2008–2009.
 In December 2009, Mr. Charles Johnston, a Winnipeg sculptor/artist was selected to create a new statue.

 Fundraising and communication efforts continued until 2010, when a Winnipeg business owner and philanthropist, Brian Frank Klaponski became involved.
 After learning that his uncle had grown up with Andrew Mynarski and had been Mynarski's best friend at Isaac Newton School in Winnipeg's North End in the 1930s, Klaponski offered a significant donation for the project.
 That donation catalyzed the final statue design and approval process.

 The artist presented several concepts to the Committee as sketches and maquettes, with the final statue design chosen in 2013.
 Johnston created a full-size clay model and arranged to have it cast in bronze in early 2014.
 He brought it home to Winnipeg from the U.S. foundry that summer.
 It was unveiled to the public during a reception held 14 November 2014 at Winnipeg's Frame Arts Warehouse.

 Winnipeg's Andrew Mynarski VC Memorial Statue will be dedicated in Winnipeg's Vimy Ridge Memorial Park during a public ceremony at 1:00 p.m. on 12 June 2015.

 In the media

 Mynarski's story has been dramatised in the Canadian Historica Foundation's series of Heritage Minutes.
 Mynarski was also profiled in the 2006 docudrama Victoria Cross Heroes which included archive footage and dramatisations of his Victoria Cross-winning action.
 His story was recently recounted in As Close as Brothers (2011) documentary, shot in Canada using the Mynarski Memorial Lancaster as well as an Avro Lancaster bomber and artifacts at the Bomber Command Museum in Nanton, Alberta.

 The eight-minute film Mynarski Death Plummet (2014), directed by Matthew Rankin, looks expressionistically at the final moments in Mynarski's life.
-The film played at the 2014 Toronto International Film Festival and has been selected for the 2015 Sundance Film Festival.
+The film played at the 2014 Toronto International Film Festival and was selected for the 2015 Sundance Film Festival.